Palestine College of Nursing: History

 Palestine College of Nursing first opened in 1976 in Khan Yunis, in Al-Fukhari.
 It opened first under the name of Al-Hakimat School, until the establishment of the Palestinian National Authority in 1994, where it was the renamed to the Palestine College of Nursing.
 In 1997, the school expanded from a college to a university college, providing a bachelor's degree after being officially recognized by the Ministry of Health.
 In 2001, a branch of the college opened in Gaza City.
 It is close to the UNRWA-run Gaza European Hospital, which opened in 1989.

-After the start of the Israel-Gaza war in 2023, Palestine College of Nursing was one of many colleges in the Gaza Strip that was targeted with bombings by the Israeli military.
+After the start of the Gaza war in 2023, Palestine College of Nursing was one of many colleges in the Gaza Strip that was targeted with bombings by the Israeli military.
 By 2024, all institutions of higher education in Gaza had been attacked, in what been by scholarly observers as "scholasticide" and "a war against education."